sysdiglabs/promcat-resources/resources/haproxy-ingress/README.md

 # HAProxy ingress controller for Kubernetes
-HAProxy ingress controller is a Kubernetes resource that routes traffic from outside your cluster to services within the cluster. this ingress controller uses the HAProxy load balancer.
+HAProxy ingress controller is a Kubernetes resource that routes traffic from outside your cluster to services within the cluster.

+As this ingress controller uses the HAProxy load balancer, all resources (configuration files, dashboards, alerts...) are also valid for a standalone HAProxy.

 # Metrics
 The HAProxy ingress instruments Prometheus metrics on the following scopes: